babarot/stein/docs/syntax/interpolation.md

 # Interpolation Syntax

 Embedded within strings in Terraform, whether you're using the Terraform syntax or JSON syntax, you can interpolate other values.
-These interpolations are wrapped in ${}, such as ${var.foo}.
+These interpolations are wrapped in `${}`, such as `${var.foo}`.

 The interpolation syntax is powerful and allows you to reference variables, attributes of resources, call functions, etc.

-You can perform simple math in interpolations, allowing you to write expressions such as ${count.index + 1}.
+You can perform simple math in interpolations, allowing you to write expressions such as `${count.index + 1}`.
 And you can also use conditionals to determine a value based on some logic.

-You can escape interpolation with double dollar signs: $${foo} will be rendered as a literal ${foo}.
+You can escape interpolation with double dollar signs: `$${foo}` will be rendered as a literal `${foo}`.

 ## Available Variables